Perkeo of Heidelberg: Life

 Pankert was apparently affected by dwarfism, possibly pseudoachondroplasia.
 He was born in Salurn in the County of Tyrol (present-day Salorno, South Tyrol) and originally practised as a button maker.
 Probably about 1718 he met with Charles III Philip, who had ruled as the Habsburg governor of the lands of Tyrol and Further Austria since 1712.
 Philip took an interest in Pankert, and when he became the ruler of the Electoral Palatinate, he brought him along to Heidelberg Castle as a cup-bearer and official entertainer for the court.

 In Heidelberg, Pankert allegedly adopted the nickname "Perkeo" for his drinking habits, as he replied "perché no?" (“why not?” in Italian) many times after being asked if he wanted another glass of wine at various court events.
 Perkeo quickly became celebrated for his massive wine consumption despite his small figure.
-Contemporary accounts document that he regularly drank between five and eight US gallons of wine a day.
+Contemporary accounts document that he regularly drank between five and eight US gallons (roughly 18 to 30 liters) of wine a day.
 Since he knew much about wine, he was also given the responsibility of looking after the castle's wine stocks.
 Many found amusement in the striking contrast that the diminutive Perkeo was in charge of the largest wine barrel in the world, the massive Heidelberg Tun, while having a strong love of drinking.